healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 Yield Percentage: 77%

-As hard as they may seem, apples are rich in liquid and relatively easy to juice, with the only challenging part being the tough and slippery peel.
-The Jocuu's auger, similar to that on its AMZChef twin, features a design that allows it to cut through the apple peel very efficiently, even surpassing the Omega NC900 in juicing time (earning 9 points).
-However, the juice yield (8.4 points) wasn't outstanding compared to the other masticator models we tested in this batch.
+As hard as they may seem, apples are relatively juicy with the only challenge being the tough and slippery peel.
+The Jocuu's auger design, similar to that on its AMZChef twin,  cuts through apple peel very effectively, even surpassing the Omega NC900 in juicing time, earning it 9 points.
+However, the juice yield (8.4 points) wasn't as outstanding as other masticator models we tested in this batch.

 ### Celery